-Section 47 of the Act provides the Board with a range of options to appropriately deal with complaints regarding 'unsatisfactory professional conduct'.
+The Act (s 47) provides the Board with a range of options to appropriately deal with complaints regarding unsatisfactory professional conduct and professional misconduct.

-Prima Facie matters regarding 'professional misconduct' are referred to the NSW Civil and Administrative Tribunal (NCAT) for a decision.
+Prima Facie matters regarding serious professional misconduct are referred to the NSW Civil and Administrative Tribunal (NCAT) for a decision.
 The Board refers matters to the NCAT when they are seeking a suspension or removal from the register.